aws-samples/real-time-social-media-analytics-with-generative-ai/README.md

 9. Amazon Bedrock returns the embedded question
 10. The Lambda function using LangChain, does a semantic search in Amazon OpenSearch and retrieves the relevant documents related to the question.
 11. Amazon Opensearch returns to the AWS Lambda function, the relevant documents with the vectors for answering the question.
-12. The Lambda Function using LangChain, Prompt Engineering, provides the question and relevant vectors for answering the question to Anthropic Claude Model hosted by Amazon Bedrock
+12. The Lambda Function using LangChain, Prompt Engineering, provides the question and relevant vectors for answering the question to Anthropic Claude hosted on Amazon Bedrock
 13. Amazon Bedrock returns the answer to the question to the Lambda function
 14. The response is delivered to API Gateway
 15. API Gateway provides the response to the questions of the user in the Streamlit application